david-asem/aws-bootcamp-cruddur-2023/journal/week0.md

 - Choose AWS CLI Access
 - Download the CSV with the credentials

-You need to set these credentials for the current bash terminal in gitpod
+I needed to set these credentials for the bash terminal in my gitpod workspace
 ```
 export AWS_ACCESS_KEY_ID=""
 export AWS_SECRET_ACCESS_KEY=""
 export AWS_DEFAULT_REGION=us-east-1
 ```

-Then you must let gitpod remember these credentials so any time you return to your workspace, gitpod will use the same credentials.
+Then I had to let gitpod remember these credentials so any time I returned to my workspace, gitpod will use the same credentials.
 ``
 gp env AWS_ACCESS_KEY_ID=""
 gp env AWS_SECRET_ACCESS_KEY=""